Kanga-Who/home-assistant/Supervised Install on Debian.md

   <summary>If you would like a step by step guide on how to install Debian 10 to your machine, click here to expand for instructions</summary>

 **1.1)** Start by downloading `debian-live-10.5.0-amd64-standard.iso.torrent` from [HERE](https://cdimage.debian.org/debian-cd/current-live/amd64/bt-hybrid/).
 This is a torrent file, so use your favourite torrent program.
+If you would prefer to download an ISO, you can find the `debian-live-10.5.0-amd64-standard.iso` ISO file [HERE](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/).

 **1.2)** While Debian is downloading, you will need some other programs to help with the setup and installation.
 To burn the Debian ISO image to a USB thumb drive, you will use a program called Rufus which can be downloaded from [HERE](https://rufus.ie/).